 The KCL holds for DC circuits as well as AC circuits and linear and non-linear components.

 Gustav Kirchhoff was a German physicist, who presented two laws.
 The Kirchhoff’s Current Law (KCL) and Kirchhoff Voltage Law (KVL).
-Ohm law is a very basic one, which may not be sufficient to analyze a complex circuit.
+Ohm’s law is very basic, which may not be sufficient to analyze a complex circuit.
 Kirchhoff’s Current Law (KCL) provides the basis for Nodal Voltage Analysis.

 Example: